quic/aimet/Docs/user_guide/model_quantization.rst

 The exact steps to export the model and encodings file depend on which AIMET Quantization features are used:

 - Calling AutoQuant automatically exports the model and encodings file.
-- If you use QAT, you'll call `.export()` on the QuantSim object.
+- If you use QAT, call `.export()` on the QuantSim object.
-- If you use lower-level PTQ techniques like CLE, you first create a QuantSim object from the modified model, then call `.export()` on the QuantSim object.
+- If you use lower-level PTQ techniques like CLE, first create a QuantSim object from the modified model, then call `.export()` on the QuantSim object.

 Debugging
 =========